montrealrobotics/turtlebot_stack_lidar/README.md

 # Gmapping with Hokuyo Lidar on Turtlebot

-###### This package stacks up necessary packeges to run gmapping on Hokuyo Lidar with Turtlebot.
+> This package stacks up necessary packeges to run gmapping on Hokuyo Lidar with Turtlebot.
 We have more or less followed instructions from [this tutorial](http://wiki.ros.org/turtlebot/Tutorials/indigo/Adding%20a%20lidar%20to%20the%20turtlebot%20using%20hector_models%20%28Hokuyo%20UTM-30LX%29).

-Though we are using urgnode as opposed to hokuyo node and connecting our Lidar through ethernet port, and not /dev/ttyACM0.
-So we have skipped a few instructions from the original tutorial or modified it to run with urg_node.
-This has been successfully tested on ros-indigo.
-This tutorial assumes that your laser scan in being published on /scan topic, if that is not the case, kindly remap it to /scan topic to get it to work.
+> **Key differences** wrt the above tutorial are the following.
+> 1. We use `urg_node` instead of `hokuyo_node`
+> 2. Our laser scanner is `UTM20LX`, not `UTM30LX`.
+> 3. The laser is connected via _Ethernet_, not _USB_.

+> **IMPORTANT:** This package assumes that the laser scan is being published to the `/scan` topic.
+If this is not the case, ensure that the laser scan topic is remapped to `/scan`.

-# Installation and setup instruction
+## Installation and setup instruction

 ### Installing dependencies.